Blendify/blender-manual/trunk/blender_docs/manual/game_engine/python_api/bullet_physics.rst

 Engine.
 It takes some settings from Blender that previously were designed for the former collision detection system (called Sumo).

-However, new features do not have an user interface yet, so Python can be used to fill the gap for now.
+However, new features do not have a user interface yet, so Python can be used to fill the gap for now.

 Features: